ricardocesidio/ricardocesidio/README.md

 # 👋 Hi, I build for the web

-💻 I’ve been building websites since my teenage years, starting in the Blogspot era, experimenting with layouts, themes, and content long before “frontend” was a job title.
+💻 I’ve been building for the web since my teenage years, beginning in the Blogspot era, where I learned by experimenting with layouts, themes, and content long before “frontend” became a formal role.

-That early curiosity grew into a long-term focus on the web as a craft: how interfaces feel, how code reads, and how small decisions shape the user experience.
+What started as curiosity evolved into a long-term commitment to frontend development and digital craftsmanship.
+I care deeply about how interfaces feel, how code is structured, and how thoughtful details shape the overall user experience.
+Over time, that interest has grown into a focus on building polished, intuitive, and maintainable products that balance visual quality with technical clarity.
 ---

 ## What I Work On